kauanatomb/kauanatomb/README.md

 ### Hello!
 I'm Kauana Tombolato

-- 🔭 I’m currently looking for a Full Stack career
+- 🔭 I’m currently working on a side project
 - 🌱 I’m currently learning React and Node.js
+- 💬 I speak English and Portuguese
+- 📌 I'm currently looking for a job or internship
 - 😄 Pronouns: she/her

 ##